-Showers in the forecast for World Cup match at Toronto Stadium Wednesday
+Showers rain down during World Cup match at Toronto Stadium Wednesday

 Bring your rain gear to Toronto Stadium tonight as the rain is expected to start right around the 7 p.m. kickoff.
 Michelle Mackey has your match forecast.

-While the forecast originally showed the storm risk would end before kick-off at 7 p.m., the models now show rain starting just in time for the match.
+While the forecast originally showed the storm risk would end before kick-off at 7 p.m., the models were updated to show rain starting just in time for the match.

-The rain will also continue get heavier as play goes on with potentially strong thunderstorms overnight.
+The rain continued to get heavier as play went on with strong thunderstorms overnight.

-A special weather statement has been issued by Environment Canada as rainfall amounts could be in excess of 40 millimetres.
+A special weather statement was issued by Environment Canada as rainfall amounts could be in excess of 40 millimetres.
+The statement has since ended.

 “We are looking at heavy rain, and then a pretty big storm threat around midnight.
 So if you are staying out and celebrating, please be mindful, the storm threat is absolutely real,” said weather specialist Michelle Mackey.

-Ghana will be taking on Panama at Toronto Stadium Wednesday for the second FIFA World Cup match in the city.
+Ghana beat Panama 1-0 at Toronto Stadium Wednesday for the second FIFA World Cup match in the city.

-The rain will continue Thursday morning before clearing out to another high of 22 C. Friday will be seasonal and partly cloudy with a chance of scattered storms and a high of 22 C.
+The rain continued Thursday morning before clearing out to another high of 22 C. Friday will be seasonal and partly cloudy with a chance of scattered storms and a high of 22 C.

 Keep it Factual